Constrained Form-Finding of Tension-Compression Structures using Automatic Differentiation: Extensions to the CEM framework

 The codebase of the design tool we propose follows a modular and object-oriented structure.
 For a granular overview of the objects and functions that it comprises, we refer the interested reader to the latest version of the \texttt{compas\_cem} manual available online \cite{compas-cem}.
-We offer instead a walk-trough over a minimal working example of \texttt{compas\_cem} written in 60 lines of Python code and discuss how it relates to the theoretical concepts developed in Sections \ref{cemf} and \ref{extensions}.
-This example, shown in Figure \ref{fig:compascemcode}, generates the compression-only chain we saw in Section \ref{autograd}.
+We offer instead a walk-trough over a minimal working example of \texttt{compas\_cem} written in 59 lines of Python code and discuss how it relates to the theoretical concepts developed in Sections \ref{cemf} and \ref{extensions}.
+This example, shown in Figure \ref{fig:compascemcode}, generates the structure we presented in Section \ref{autograd}.

-First, the necessary \texttt{compas\_cem} imports happen in lines 1-14.
-A \texttt{TopologyDiagram()} object, instantiated in line 19, is a child class of the \texttt{Network()} relational datastructure from COMPAS.
+The required \texttt{compas\_cem} imports occur in lines 1-11.
+A \texttt{TopologyDiagram()} object, instantiated in line 16 is a child class of the \texttt{Network()} relational datastructure from COMPAS.
 A \texttt{Network()} is a graph that facilitates the storage of attributes on its vertices and edges as Python dictionaries.
 Therefore, the inputs to the CEM form-finding algorithm, the topology diagram $\topology$ and the design parameters $\designparameters$, are stored in the same \texttt{TopologyDiagram()} object.
-After defining nodes, edges, supports and loads on lines 22-34, the composition of $\topology$ can be formally expressed as $\nodes=\{1, 2, 3\}$, $\edges=\{(1, 2), (2, 3)\}$, $\supports=\{3\}$.
+In lines 25-26, we set the internal force state of the trail edges $\internalforcestate_{i,j}$ as the sign of the length that parametrizes them (see Section \ref{topology_diagram}).
+The negative length indicates that the edges are under compression, $\internalforcestate_{1,2}=\internalforcestate_{2,3}=-1$ .
+A positive length would conversely assign them a tension state.
+After defining nodes, edges, supports and loads in lines 18-32, the composition of $\topology$ can be formally expressed as $\nodes=\{1, 2, 3\}$, $\edges=\{(1, 2), (2, 3)\}$, $\supports=\{3\}$.